GeoSensorWebLab/data-transloader/docs/DATA_GARRISON.md

 **Please Note**

 For Data Garrison weather stations, you must manually edit the metadata cache file for any sensor naming errors and to add the latitude and longitude of the station.
-Add the `elevation` (in metres above mean sea level) is optional.
+Adding the `elevation` (in metres above mean sea level) is optional.

+The local timezone offset for the station must also be added, as it is not available on the station data page.
+Use ISO 8601 compatible time offsets for the time zone; e.g. `-07:00`, `+01:00`, `+03:00`, `Z`.

+* Add Latitude and Longitude
+* Edit any mis-named sensors
+* Add time zone offset
+* Optional: add elevation

 ### Step 2: Uploading Sensor Metadata to OGC SensorThings API